-Passive survey for raptors in 2016 were conducted at four sites in the vicinity of the Resolution Copper Project (the Project), a proposed underground mine and ore processing operation with associated facilities and infrastructure near Superior, Arizona.
-Survey was conducted at the Whitlow Ranch Dam, two portions of Devils Canyon, and one segment of Mineral Creek, all in Pinal County, Arizona (Survey Transects; Figure 1).
-The raptor survey coincided with the 2016 Yellow-billed cuckoo (YBCU) survey, which was also conducted in these areas (WestLand 2016a).
+Passive survey for raptors in 2016 were conducted at four sites in the vicinity of the Resolution Copper Project.

-WestLand has conducted surveys for Arizona Hedgehog Cactus in support of Resolution Copper Mining pre-feasibility and feasibility studies to develop an underground copper mine east of Superior, Arizona.
-WestLand compiled an Access database of all known AHC observed in surveys from 2010 through 2012.

-WestLand conducted survey in 2015 for the yellow-billed cuckoo at four sites in the vicinity of the Resolution Copper Project, a proposed underground mine and ore processing operation with associated facilities and infrastructure near Superior, Arizona.
 Survey was conducted at the Whitlow Ranch Dam, two portions of Devils Canyon, and one segment of Mineral Creek, all in Pinal County, Arizona.

-The objective was to determine the presence and abundance of YBCU, based on habitat conditions considered most likely to support YBCU, in the vicinity of the Resolution project.
+Surveys for Arizona Hedgehog Cactus in support of Resolution Copper Mining pre-feasibility and feasibility studies to develop an underground copper mine east of Superior, Arizona.
+Includes an Access database compiled of all known AHC observed in surveys from 2010 through 2012.

+Yellow-billed cuckoo surveys at four sites in the vicinity of the Resolution Copper Project conducted in 2015.
+Surveys were conducted at the Whitlow Ranch Dam, two portions of Devils Canyon, and one segment of Mineral Creek, all in Pinal County, Arizona.

 In 2015 Audubon Arizona organized and conducted standardized surveys on three reaches of Queen and Arnett Creeks near Superior, Arizona, in order to document yellow-billed cuckoo occurrence and abundance and to provide a basis for management recommendations.
 No cuckoos were detected on any of the three Arnett or Queen Creek transects during the 2015 survey season.
 Forty-four other species were encountered during the 2015 survey season, including Abert's towhee which is listed as "Sensitive" by the USFS and as a "Species of Greatest Conservation Concern" by AGFD.